-The Threat: Whoever the threat is, it’s definitely not Illianna.
+Whoever the threat is, it’s definitely not Illianna.
 There’s a reason why she’s considered the worst of the Neostone Agents, and that’s mainly because of her third skill Neostone Field.
 She’ll protect all her allies will holy powers, turning one ally Invincible for 2 turns, while everyone else receives Endure for 1 turn.
 The problem is how high of a cooldown this has – 6 turns when fully skilled up.

 She’s also a Neostone Agent with the Briefing second skill, but that still doesn’t excuse her third skill.

 The real threat here is Grego.
 This dude here has a passive that decreases the damage he’s inflicted with by 50%.
 It also decreases the amount he can be healed by 50% at well, but when you think about it, that’s not really that bad; especially considering that his attack power will be increased by 50% every time an enemy or ally dies, and he can get this increase up to 5 times.

 Take out Grego first.
 His passive, King of the Dead, will decrease the damage inflicted on him by 50%, and also increases his attack power by 50% every time someone on the battlefield dies (accumulated up to 5 times).
 Make sure you keep Illianna stunned, too; you don’t want her to be casting Neostone Field on everyone.